 RJC is uniquely placed to lead the jewellery and watch industry in its efforts to deliver on this call.
-This Roadmap: 'Building trust in jewellery and watch industry: Roadmap to 2030 and beyond' is part of that journey to guide and inspire RJC members to work together with the wider industry to scale ambition on priority SDGs and contribution to the five pillars of sustainable development ("5Ps").
+This Roadmap: 'Building trust in the jewellery and watch industry: Roadmap to 2030 and beyond' is part of that journey to guide and inspire RJC members to work together with the wider industry to scale ambition on priority SDGs.
 It proposes a framework for our industry with respect to the most impactful contributions we can make through our supply chains and provides attainable pathways to help us and our members realise our collective ambitions.
-There are three main impact pathways articulated in the roadmap that align with RJCs 3 strategic pillars: